aeternity/documentation-hub/docs/quick_glossary.md

 In æternity, a sequence of blocks validated by the proof-of-work system, each linking to its predecessor all the way to the genesis block.
 This varies from the Bitcoin protocol in that it does not have a block size limit; it instead uses varying gas limits.

 ### *DAO*
 Decentralized Autonomous Organization.
-A company or other organization that operates without hierachical management.
+A company or other organization that operates without hierarchical management.
 Also may refer to a contract names "The DAO" launched on April 30, 2016, which was then hacked in June 2016; this ultimately motivated a hard fork (codenamed DAO) at block #1,192,000, which reversed the hacked DAO contract and caused Ethereum and Ethereum Classic to split into two competing systems.

 ### *Faucet*
 A service that dispenses funds in the form of free test ættos that can be used on a testnet.